 Public Service Communications

 Hello fellow Amateur Radio Operators.
 To celebrate the 40th Annual Crim Festival of Races, the Genesee County Radio Club in association with GCARES, will be running a special event station on Saturday August 27th, 2016.
 We will be operating on 7.200 MHz (+/- 7 kHz), 14.230 MHz (+/- 7 kHz) and on 146.460 MHz FM from 7 am EDT (1100Z) until 10 am EDT (1400Z).
-A special QSL card will be available for anyone who sends a SASE to our club address to the attention of our QSL manager.
+A special QSL card will be available for confirmed two-way communications for those QSL's received with a SASE to our club address to the attention of our QSL manager.
 Come help us celebrate one of Michigan's premier road races!

 Also, follow us on Facebook!